The big move-in date is approaching, and you’re probably feeling pretty excited.

 How Split The Bills can help

-Whether you’re about to move into a shared student house or just thinking ahead for next year, the thought of having to set up and pay utility bills can feel overwhelming.
+After completing our student move-in checklist, you also need to set up and pay utilities when moving into your house.
 If calling suppliers, setting up direct debits, taking meter readings, and chasing your housemates for payments sounds like your worst nightmare, a bill-splitting service might be for you!

 Split The Bills is a simple way to deal with shared household bills.
 We’ll do all the hard work for you – all you’ll need to do is pay one neat monthly bill (which includes uncapped water and energy, broadband and even a TV licence if you need it).
 Everything will be split equally between you and your housemates – guaranteeing a complete lack of arguments about who paid who and who has left the heating on again.